solarwinds/appoptics-apm-node/guides/configuration.md

 #### Configuration File Probe Settings ####

 Probes are the packages that `appoptics-apm` auto-instruments.
 Different types of probes have different configuration options.
-See `dist/defaults.js` (or `lib/defaults.js` if you've cloned the github repository) for details.
+See `lib/defaults.js` for details.

+There is one particular setting for the `fs` probe that you might want to be aware of: `ignoreErrors`.
+The only errors that can be ignored are node
+System errors (see the node [docs](https://nodejs.org/api/errors.html#errors_common_system_errors)) returned by the asynchronous functions or thrown by the synchronous functions.
+Note that there is only one setting for the `open` and it ignores errors for both `fs.open()` and `fs.openSync()`.

+Ignoring the `ENOENT` error for the `fs.open()` and `fs.openSync()` functions is shown in the examples below.

-Probe settings in the `appoptics-apm` configuration file will override those in `defaults.js`, so the best approach to changing an option is to add it to `appoptics-apm.json`.
+Probe settings in the `appoptics-apm` configuration file will override those in `defaults.js`, so the safest approach to changing an option is to add it to `appoptics-apm.json`.
 For example, here is how to turn off sampling for `fs`:

 ```
 {